slowings/phase2-project/README.md

 Using an OLS model we were able to identify the impact of both a homes quality (grade) on the mean price, as well as prove that certain amenities are just too pricey to justify for a midrange home.

 ### Recommendations
+Using our final model we identified which neighborhoods we would be able to locate housing in two distinct areas that would be in the lowest mean price by zipcode.
+South of SeaTac: 98023: Federal Way, 98092: Auburn, 98422:Tacoma, 98030: Kent and east of Mercer Island in the neighborhoods of Issaquah and Bellevue.
+We can also see that we'll want to look for houses that are in low to average grade, as we see prices jumping over the median once we've crossed the average grade threshhold.
+Additionally, while we'll want to avoid waterfront homes because of the significant jump in price (about a million dollars), our real estate agent might want to target homes that are located near greenbelts or parks, which have a significantly lower jump in price- around 5,500.

 ### Limitations
 Our model had a large MAE even for home prices, and the plot of our residuals demonstrated imperfect distribution.